apache/apisix-dashboard/docs/api/api.md

 ### /apisix/admin/ssl

 #### GET
-##### Description:
+##### Summary:

-Return the SSL list according to the specified page number and page size, and can search by sni
+Return the SSL list according to the specified page number and page size, and can SSLs search by sni.

 ##### Parameters